As part of your ACLS training, you’ll be asked to manage Bradycardia in skill stations. Let’s learn about bradycardia.

 If the patient happens to have even one of the 5 listed signs, label it as symptomatic bradycardia and start managing the case as per ACLS guidelines.

 First, try to improve the heart rate with Atropine.
-You can give 0.5mg IV stat, followed by flush, which may be repeated every 3-5 minutes up to 6 doses (that is 3mg max).
+You can give 1mg IV stat (as per 2020 AHA guidelines), followed by flush, which may be repeated every 3-5 minutes up to 3mg max.

-If dopamine is ineffective, you can try trans-cutaneous pacing if available.
+If Atropine is ineffective, you can try trans-cutaneous pacing if available.

 Start an infusion of Epinephrine at 2-10 micro grams (mcg) per minute.